TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 2/Colossians 2.5.md

 ---

-For though I am absent in the flesh, yet am I with you in the spirit, joying and beholding your order, and the stedfastness of your faith in Christ.
+For though I am absent in the flesh, yet am I with you in the spirit, rejoicing and seeing your order, and the steadfastness of your faith in Christ.